Park Joo-ho: Borussia Dortmund

 Park moved to Borussia Dortmund, following Thomas Tuchel who coached him in Mainz.
 On 17 September 2015, he played his first match for Dortmund in a Europa League match against Krasnodar, and led Dortmund to a 2–1 win by having a goal and an assist.
 Afterwards, however, he spent much time on Dortmund's bench during two seasons.

 Furthermore, Park was sent to the club's reserve team by new manager Peter Bosz at the beginning of the 2017–18 season.
 Park finally left Dortmund on 3 December 2017.

 Ulsan Hyundai

 Park signed a four-year contract with Ulsan Hyundai on 18 December 2017.
-He was appointed a vice-captain ahead of his second season with Ulsan.
-He conceded a goal by mistake in the 2020 AFC Champions League Final, but won the Champions League title.
+His good form in the first half of the 2018 season earned him a spot in the World Cup squad that summer.
+However, the hamstring injury he sustained during the opening group stage match against Sweden ruled him out for the rest of the tournament.
+He eventually returned to the pitch in the derby match against Pohang in September but was not able to regain his form and left out of the squad for the 2019 AFC Asian Cup that January.
+He was appointed a vice-captain ahead of the 2019 season.
+A long-standing minor stress fracture he sustained to his shin in March prevented him from playing consistently throughout the season as he had opted to play through the pain instead of taking time off to treat it.
+With the 2020 season being delayed by several months due to the COVID-19 pandemic, he spent that period of time rehabilitating.
+Although he only appeared in 12 league games, he played a major role in Ulsan's run in the 2020 AFC Champions League.
+During the final against Persepolis, he started at left back.
+His misplaced pass led to Perspolis scoring the first goal but Ulsan won after Júnior Negrão equalized minutes later and converted a penalty in the second half.
 He decided not to see out his contract as new incoming manager Hong Myung-bo could not guarantee him playing time.

 Suwon FC

 On 27 January 2021, it was announced that Park had signed with Suwon FC, which had just been promoted to the top flight.
+He announced his retirement in the middle of the 2023 season, playing his final game on 6 June 2023 against his former club Ulsan.